 Let our museum lead you through compelling artifacts, history, witness accounts, science, lore, and myths.
+Take the Virtual Tour.

 Watch the Patterson-Gimlin amateur movie clip that captured all the world’s attention.
 See the casts that were taken that day and understand why science cannot say with certainty that it was a hoax.
 Question everything but don’t dismiss the possibilities until you’ve explored our collection.